Periods of continued fractions and volumes of modular knots complements: Sequences of geodesics on the modular surface whose canonical lift complement volume is bounded linearly by the period

 where $v_3$ is the volume of a regular ideal tetrahedron.
 If $K_n$ is not hyperbolic, $ \Vol(\mathbb{S}^3\setminus K_n)$ is the sum of the volumes of the hyperbolic pieces of $\mathbb{S}^3\setminus K_n.$

-\end{repcorollary} \begin{note} Notice that Corollary \ref{seq} improves the upper bound for Lorenz knots, with braid index $n$ greater than $33,$ found in (\cite{CFKNP11} , Theorem 1.7) which is at least $ v_3((n-1)^2+9(n-1)-8).$ Nevertheless, in general the braid index of a knot or link gives no indication of its volume's complement.
+\end{repcorollary} \begin{note} Notice that Corollary \ref{seq} shows that the upper bound for Lorenz knots, with braid index $n$ greater than $33,$ found in (\cite{CFKNP11} , Theorem 1.7) is not sharp.
+Nevertheless, in general the braid index of a knot or link gives no indication of its volume's complement.
 For example, in \cite{CFKNP11} they show there exist Lorenz knots with arbitrarily large braid index and yet bounded volume.
 The reverse result is also known, for example, closed $3$-braids can have unbounded volume \cite{FKP10}. \end{note} Finally, as a consequence of Theorem 1.4 in \cite{Rod20}, we have that up to a constant, Theorem \ref{seq} is sharp for a sequence of closed geodesics on the modular surface.

 \begin{reptheorem}{ub} For the modular surface $\Sigma_{mod},$ there exist a sequence $\{\gamma_n\}$ of closed geodesics on $\Sigma_{mod}$ such that $n$ is half the period of the continued fraction expansion of $\gamma_n,$ and